Published on

 Complexity:

-• It requires continuous monitoring of active connections on each server, making it slightly more complex compared to simpler methods like Round Robin.
+• It requires continuous monitoring of active connections on each server, making it slightly more complex compared to simpler load-balancing techniques.

 Inadequate for Uniform Server Capacities:

-• If all servers have similar capacities, the added complexity of the Least Connections method may not offer significant advantages over simpler methods.
+• If all servers have similar capacities, the added complexity of the Least Connections method might not offer significant advantages over simpler methods.

 Potential Delays in Adjusting to Rapid Load Changes: